My Experience Of Renting A Scooter in Bali

 How much is a Bali scooter rental?

-This guide to renting a scooter in Bali covers absolutely everything you need to know so that you stay on the right side of the law.
-It also includes the latest updates on the scooter laws on the island.
+This guide covers absolutely everything you need to know so that you stay on the right side of the law.
+I’ve included my thoughts on who should (and shouldn’t) rent a scooter in Bali as well as what documentation you need, costs, and more.

 Renting a scooter in Bali, Indonesia